birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 A security CAA record SHOULD be protected with a valid DNSSEC signature chain going back to the ICANN DNSSEC root or hosted on authoritative DNS servers, to which CAs have authenticated communication channels.
 Any security CAA record not protected by such a signature or authenticated channel MAY not benefit from the security properties outlined in this document.
-If it is not possible to have a DNSSEC signature chain back to the ICANN root, security CAA records SHOULD alternately be hosted in an authoritative DNS resolver that supports recursive-to-authoritative DoT or DoH.
+If it is not possible to have a DNSSEC signature chain back to the ICANN root, security CAA records SHOULD alternately be hosted on an authoritative DNS resolver that supports recursive-to-authoritative DoT or DoH.

 TODO: add reference to {{RFC9539}} and elaborate on appendix B.